Jim Jagielski: Apache Software Foundation

 After doing some development on the NCSA HTTPd web server, he started with Apache in early-to-mid 1995.
 Jagielski is one of the co-founders of the Apache Software Foundation and served for over 25 years as director, chairman, president, and executive vice-president of the ASF.
 Jagielski is the original Chair of the Apache Incubator project.

 Other board and council memberships

 In 2010, Jagielski was appointed to the board of directors of the CodePlex Foundation, which was later renamed to Outercurve Foundation.
 Jagielski also serves as the president for Outercurve.

 In 2011, Jagielski was appointed to the Board of Directors of the Open Source Initiative.
 He resigned in September 2013.
 The following year, Jagielski was appointed as a new Council member of the MARSEC-XL Foundation.
 Jagielski is a member of OASIS Open's Open Projects Advisory Council.

 Awards

 Jagielski was one of the recipients of the O'Reilly Open Source Awards at OSCON 2012.

-In 2015, Jagielski was awarded the European Commission/Open Innovation Strategy and Policy Group's Luminary Award in Creating Open Engagement Platforms for his global efforts in promoting Open Source as an Innovation process.
+In 2015, Jagielski was awarded the European Commission/Open Innovation Strategy and Policy Group's Luminary Award in Creating Open Engagement Platforms for his global efforts in promoting Open Source as an Innovation process..

+At the 2025 All Things Open conference, Jagielski was awarded the inaugural Open Source Icon award for his decades-long service to the Open Source community.